ZouZixuan666/FIT1056-Sem2-2025/README.md

    git switch individual

-   Then run MSMS.py and feel free to test if on
+   Then run MSMS.py and feel free to test it on

 ## Main functions ##

 Menu Options Option	Description

 1	           Register a new student

-2	           Enrol an existing student in an instrument 3	           Lookup a student by name or instrument
+2	           Enrol an existing student in an instrument

+3	           Lookup a student by name or instrument

 4            List all students (Admin only)

 5	           List all teachers (Admin only)

 6	           Remove a student by ID (Admin only)

 7	           Remove a teacher by ID (Admin only)

 8	           Add a teacher (Admin only)

 Q/q	         Quit the program

 (For more deatails, please go to the inter code comments)